bandirevanth/bandirevanth.github.io/README.md

 ---

 ## **PLEASE READ!**
 You are welcome to copy and use my code.
 It is open-source.
-However, if you decide to implement this same design, please give me credit by adding a button that links back to me and mention me in your README or other.
-Please refer to `LICENSE` and `NOTICE.md` for more details.
+However, if you decide to implement this (same) design, please give me credit by adding a button that links back to me and mention me in your README, etc. Please refer to `LICENSE` and `NOTICE.md` for more details.
 Hope you cooperate.
 Thanks!

 ---